 At the more popular lounges, sometimes it can be hard to find a place to sit.
 Ask if they have family seating.
 The lounge at our home airport always reserves the couch for families.

 I always save the diaper changes and bottle washing for the airport lounges.
 Their bathrooms are much nicer and see far less traffic.

 Is the airport or lounge too loud, bright, and stimulating?
 Sometimes when I know my son just wants to sleep, I put him in the carrier and look for a quiet corridor.
 Often it will be where there’s an art exhibit, at the very end of the terminal, or even just walking around a gate that doesn’t have a flight taking off soon.

 13. Ask the gate agent about free seats

 Before you board, give yourself some extra time at the gate so that you can ask the gate agent if there might be any free seats.
-If you brought an FAA-approved car seat with you, you may be able to bring it onboard and strap your baby in.
+If you brought an FAA-approved car seat or CARES harness with you, you may be able to bring it onboard and strap your baby in.
 Obviously this is just going to come down to luck, but it doesn’t hurt to ask politely.

 12. Take advantage of family boarding